abhi10syeah/NexusChat/README.md

-# Firebase Studio - Nexus Chat
+Nexus Chat

-This is a Next.js chat application built in Firebase Studio.
+This is a Next.js chat application .
 It includes a front-end built with Next.js, React, and ShadCN, and a backend powered by Next.js API Routes with MongoDB.

 ## Getting Started